There are three Year 5 classes. Every morning, children have a Writing, Reading and Mathematics lesson.

 - Spellings for Year 5: Handed out on Monday and tested on a Friday

 Year 5 children need to bring their reading books and diaries every day, please ensure reading diaries are kept up to date when they read at home.

 All money needs to be sent in with your child in the morning in a clearly labelled envelope with their name, class, the amount of money and what it is for.
 Dinner money needs to be paid at the beginning of each week.

-If you have a problem and would like to speak to your child’s teacher, feel free to speak to them before or after school.
+If you would like to speak to your child’s teacher, feel free to speak to them before or after school.
 If a teacher is not free to talk at that time, they will arrange a different time with you.
-If you are unable to arrange this personally with the class teacher, please contact the office and we will get back to you ASAP.
+If you are unable to arrange this personally with the class teacher, please contact the office or send a message on Class Dojo to the class teacher.